sharduul/chalk/_drafts/2019-10-17-best-way-to-improve-english.md

 According to her that it helps to improve the grammar, vocabulary, sentence formation, the way you express yourselves in certain situations, and much more.
 There are so many things you could actually learn from the English movies.

+> The more English you hear, the easier it will be for you to copy what you hear.

 I couldn't do that at that time because I was small.
 Too young to watch English movies according to the Indian standards!
 But, that advice had stuck in my mind.

+> You don't need to live in an English-speaking country to become fluent in English.

 When I went to the college I got more freedom.
 So, I started watching english movies more religiously.
 Slowly, things were improved.
 And, then I came to a point where my english was just perfect.